Guyn/style/packages/output/README.md

 # Output

-Henri's offers the option to choose your outputs, by default it outputs **no css at all**.
+Guyn offers the option to choose your outputs, by default it outputs **no css at all**.

 ## Default settings